+The Board's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence.
+As at 30 June 2023, the Company's capital is represented by US\$ Equity Shares and other reserves.
+The capital of the Company is managed in accordance with its investment policy, in pursuit of its investment objectives, both of which are detailed in the Overview & Strategy and Investment Policy sections on page 2.
+The Board also monitors the level of discount between the market price of its US\$ Equity Shares and the Company's NAV per share.
 The Company attempts to minimise any discount between the share price of its US\$ Equity Shares and the Company's NAV per share through open market purchases of shares at the discretion of the Directors.
 The Company may hold the acquired shares in its treasury and may re-issue such shares to the market at the current prevailing NAV per share to avoid dilution of existing Shareholders.
 At the AGM of 20 December 2007, the shareholders entitled the Board to make market purchases in accordance with the Companies (Purchase of Own shares) Ordinance 1998 of US\$ Equity Shares of up to 14.99% of the issued shares.
-At the AGM held on 23 November 2021, the Directors' authority to make such market purchases was renewed for an additional year.
+At the AGM held on 29 November 2022, the Directors' authority to make such market purchases was renewed for an additional year.
 The Directors at their sole discretion may resolve to make distributions on any particular redemption date by way of redeeming US\$ Equity Shares in issue.
-During the year, the Directors authorised the redemption of 52,229,531 US\$ equity shares for \$102,999,615.
+During the year, the Directors authorised the redemption of 4,913,205 US\$ Equity Shares for \$8,499,845.